-- (1) The shares subject to this stock option vested as to 1/3 of the shares on February 25, 2016, with the remaining shares vesting on an equal monthly basis over the following 24 months. - (2) The shares subject to this stock option vested as to 1/3 of the shares on February 9, 2017, with the remaining shares vesting on an equal monthly basis over the following 24 months. - (3) The shares subject to this stock option vest 1/3rd upon the date(s) that certain stock price goals are achieved.
-The stock price goals are such date(s) when the Company's common stock has an average closing sales price equal to or exceeding each of \$60.00, \$70.00 and \$80.00 per share for 20 consecutive trading days, subject to a one year minimum service period prior to vesting. - (4) The shares subject to this stock option vested as to 1/3 of the shares on May 27, 2017, with the remaining shares vesting on an equal monthly basis over the following 24 months. - (5) The shares subject to this stock option vested as to 1/3 of the shares on March 1, 2018, with the remaining shares vesting on an equal monthly basis over the following 24 months.
+- (1) The shares subject to this stock option vest 1/3rd upon the date(s) that certain stock price goals are achieved.
+The stock price goals are such date(s) when the Company's common stock has an average closing sales price equal to or exceeding each of \$6,000.00, \$7,000.00 and \$8,000.00 per share for 20 consecutive trading days, subject to a one year minimum service period prior to vesting. - (2) The shares subject to this stock option vested as to 1/3 of the shares on March 1, 2018, with the remaining shares vesting on an equal monthly basis over the following 24 months. - (3) The shares subject to this stock option vested as to 1/3 of the shares on February 13, 2019, with the remaining shares vesting on an equal monthly basis over the following 24 months. - (4) The shares subject to this stock option vested as to 1/3 of the shares on February 26, 2020, with the remaining shares vesting on an equal monthly basis over the following 24 months. - (5) The shares subject to this stock option vested as to 1/3 of the shares on May 6, 2020, with the remaining shares vesting on an equal monthly basis over the following 24 months

-Option Exercises and Stock Vested
+Option Ex ercises and Stock Vested

-No options were exercised by any of the named executive officers and no named executive officers held restricted stock units during the fiscal year ended December 31, 2017.
+No options were exercised by any of the named executive officers and no named executive officers held restricted stock units during the fiscal year ended December 31, 2019.

-Equity Compensation Plan Information
+Equity Comp ensation Plan Information

-The following table provides certain information with respect to our equity compensation plans in effect as of December 31, 2017.
+The following table provides certain information with respect to our equity compensation plans in effect as of December 31, 2019.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (A) Weighted-average exercise price of outstanding options, warrants and rights (B) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column A) (2) (C)

-Equity compensation plans

-approved by security holders (1) 401,724 \$ 39.81 1,187,391

-Equity compensation plans not

-approved by security holders \$
+Plan Category issued upon exercise of price of ou outstanding options, options warrants and rights warrants a eighted-average exercise price of outstanding options, warrants and rights (B) remaining available for future issuance under equity compensation plans (excluding securities reflected in column A) (2) Equity compensation plans approved by security holders (1) 109,036 \$ 199.57 66,866 Equity compensation plans not approved by security holders Total 109,036 \$ 199.57 66,866

-Total 401,724 39.81 1,187,391